greenm01/ec4x/docs/ec4x_specs.md

 ## 5\.5 Starbase Combat

-If a hostile fleet has orders to bombard, invade, or blitz a colony, Starbases are the first line of planetary defense, and multiple units form a combined Task Force.
+If a hostile fleet has orders to blockade, bombard, invade, or blitz a colony, Starbases are the first line of planetary defense, and multiple units form a combined Task Force.

 Fleets with orders to guard a starbase(s) will also join the Task Force.